econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 met.
 All resources are eventually conditional on `ProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources in the stack.

+In practice this means that even if a parameter evaluates to `true`, the expected behavior might not occur: for example if `ProvisionStack` is `false`, then even if `ProvisionVpc` is `true` there still won't be any virtual private network resources because `ProvisionVpc` depends on `ProvisionStack`.
+To minimize such situations the template also contains a [rules] section for build time parameter assertion, but pending

 ## Connect to services through bastion host

 Before you try connecting to the bastion host, verify that the